OpenAstronomy/openastronomy.github.io/_projects/2024/sunpy/hek.md

 name: Improved solar feature and event representation
 desc: Improve the current representation of solar features and events
 requirements:
- - Familiarity with Python
+ - Experience with Python
-difficulty: medium to high
+difficulty: low to medium
 issues:
  - https://github.com/sunpy/sunpy/issues?q=is%3Aissue+is%3Aopen+HEK
 mentors: